It’s all Impossible

 My interest in sports and in Thorp’s book led me to start modelling football matches and that eventually led to me trying my luck at the football pools.

-Of course, everybody told me that trying to win the pools was pointless as it was impossible, after all, if it was possible somebody else would have done it?
-I had an idea though, using a combination of a pricing model to identify likely draws and an optimal covering combination, I should be able to do it if I picked weeks when the pool was suitably skewed.
+Of course, everybody told me that trying to win the pools was pointless as it was impossible, after all, if it was possible wouldn’t somebody else have done it?
+I had an idea though, I would use a combination of a pricing model to identify likely draws and an optimal covering combination to make my entries.
+I should be able to do it if I picked weeks when the pool was suitably skewed.
 I was right!

 A key lesson I learnt was that nothing is completely impossible, it was just sometimes very difficult.